 After breakfast and final preparations for your first two days of trekking, you depart mid-morning, taking a short boat shuttle to the start of the hike.
 The route will follow a trail along the lakeshore and along stock trails, and we will carry daypacks loaded only with essential items.
-Luggage, equipment, and food will follow by horseback or boat under the care of our horse packers and staff.
+Luggage, equipment, and food comes by horseback or boat under the care of our horse packers and staff.
 This allows for exploring and adventure.
+A short boat shuttle at the end of our hike will end the day.